 I write out of love for a continent, a country, wildlife conservation and safari.
 A few of my favorite stories and a synopsis of my novel follow:

-Wildlife harassment taints Maasai Mara National Reserve an ongoing issue that was addressed in this series of articles found on examiner.com.
+Wildlife harassment taints Maasai Mara National Reserve an ongoing issue that was addressed in this series of articles for an American news website.
 Wildlife harassment is such a multi-faceted problem that there is no easy solution.
 During the writing of the article I realized a need for universal game drive guidelines to be included in pre-departure information for clients worldwide.
 Therefore a pamphlet was created and can be found on this site under Game Drive Guidelines.
 To read the entire story click on Maasai Mara

 The Tana River Delta – Kenya’s Sweet Secret that could go Sour was published in East African Wildlife Society’s SWARA magazine and can also be found online.
 It explores the potential ecological disaster of growing sugarcane for biofuel in the Tana River Delta, a pristine ecosystem that hosts rare and endangered species on Kenya’s northern coast.
 There is an urgency to globally produce biofuel, but in our haste to create we would destroy the very environment and species we are also trying to save.
 To read story